Stocks are diving, and when you read the business news, your eyes stop on words like “collapse,” “crash,” and “blood-red.”

 If you’ve followed the first five points and still feel uneasy, there is only one thing left to do: something else.

-The time has come to distract yourself and entertain yourself with other things.
+The time has come to distract yourself from the market volatility and entertain yourself with other things.

 Whether it’s meeting up with a good friend, playing a match of tennis, hiking in nature, playing Monopoly with your kids, watching a show on Netflix, or just concentrating on your work, do it if it can take your mind off worrying about stocks.